New to this blog?

 One way or another, it's all going to change.

 During my Hollywood experience, I’ve often found myself in places very similar to where AJ is now.
-Having working hard to establish myself and put my name in circulation, the phone would ring with enough jobs from different sources to keep me going.
+Having worked hard to establish myself and put my name in circulation, the phone would ring with enough jobs from different sources to keep me going.
 I knew who my friends were, who my competition was, and where I stood in my own little corner of Hollywood -- and thus I felt as secure as one can in such an inherently unpredictable Industry.

 Then something would happen to blow the whole thing apart – an unexpected falling out, an opportunity to move up, or another source of work beyond what I was accustomed to – and suddenly I’d have to leave my comfortable old world to struggle for a toehold in the new one.
 Each time this happened, I looked back thinking I could always return to the old routine if the shiny new one didn’t work out, but nothing stands still in Hollywood.
 As I was outgrowing my comfortable little world, so was everyone else who’d been there with me, each individual moving on in his/her own way.
 In reality, there was no going back, nothing to return to -- that comfortable old world simply didn’t exist anymore.